-Government contract laws and regulations affect how we will do business with our customers, and in some instances, will impose added costs on our business.
-A violation of specific laws and regulations could result in the imposition of fines and penalties, the termination of any then existing contracts or the inability to bid on future contracts.
+When implicated, government contract laws and regulations affect how we will do business with our customers, and in some instances, will impose added costs on our business.
+International sales of our products may also be subject to U.S. and foreign laws, regulations and policies around the import and export of products, services and technology.
+Our products may be illegal to use under the laws of some countries, this may limit our ability to sell our products in these countries.
+A violation of specific laws and regulations could result in the imposition of fines and penalties for the user of the product, the termination of any then existing contracts or the inability to bid on future contracts.
 We intend our Orbital Satcom subsidiary to become qualified as a government contractor.
 Our products may also be subject to regulation by the National Telecommunications and Information Administration and the Federal Communications Commission that regulate wireless communications.
+The failure to comply with any of these regulations could adversely affect our ability to conduct our business and generate revenues as well as increasing our operating costs.